adriangb/xpresso-gke-demo/infra/README.md

 ### Check

 If you log into the [GCP Console] and select your project, then go to `Kubernetes -> Workloads -> <the newly created deployment>` you'll find the public IP for your service.
+It will also be printed out after running `pulumi up`.